Brexit disrupts travel plans for UK students

 There are around 7,000 language students in the UK, where a year abroad is a compulsory part of their degree and essential for improving their fluency.

-Whilst Brexit red tape continues to be a burden to many industries, the British pound (GBP) continues to thrive on the UK’s successful vaccination programme and looks towards April and the reopening of non-essential businesses.
+Whilst Brexit red tape continues to be a burden to many industries, the British pound (GBP) has continued to be supported by the UK’s successful vaccination programme and now the reopening of non-essential businesses on the 12th April.

 Thousands of UK businesses were forced to shut their doors when the third national lockdown was introduced at the start of January.
 The closure of the UK high street has had a significant impact on the UK economy, with UK retail sales decreasing by 8% in January.
-The Bank of England (BoE) also predicted that gross domestic product (GDP) for Q1 would contract by 4% as a result of lockdown.
-It’s predicted that GDP for January will see a 9% contraction.
+The Bank of England (BoE) also predicted that gross domestic product (GDP) for Q1 would contract by 4% as a result of lockdown and it was predicted that GDP for January would see a 9% contraction.

-With businesses set to reopen on 12th April, the BoE have predicted that Q2 could see a sharp economic recovery in the UK, with services such as hairdressers, salons, gyms and outdoor hospitality permitted to reopen.
-Economists have forecast that March’s GDP could rise by up to 3% as schools reopen and larger outdoor gatherings are permitted.
+With businesses reopening this week, the BoE have predicted that Q2 could see a sharp economic recovery in the UK, with services such as hairdressers, salons, gyms and outdoor hospitality permitted to reopen.

-Many were concerned that Boris Johnson’s announcement would be overly cautious, undoing recent gains made by the British pound (GBP) as a result of rapid coronavirus vaccinations.
+Many were concerned that Boris Johnson’s announcement would be overly cautious, undoing previous gains made by the British pound (GBP) as a result of rapid coronavirus vaccinations.

-The British pound (GBP) has been soaring against some of its major currency rivals during recent weeks as a result of the UK’s rapid vaccination programme.
-The hope that most of the UK economy could reopen from 12th April has provided further support for Sterling.
+The British pound (GBP) has fallen sharply against major currencies over recent weeks as a result of loss of momentum in the UK’s vaccination programme.
+However, businesses reopening this week is hoped to provide further support for Sterling.

-Last week saw the British pound (GBP) reach notable highs against both the US dollar (USD) and euro (EUR), with the gains continuing into the new trading week.
-The British pound to US dollar (GBP/USD) exchange rate has broken above the USD 1.40 resistance level today, reaching USD 1.41.
-The British pound to euro (GBP/EUR) exchange rate remains steady at EUR 1.16.
+The British pound (GBP) slipped against the US dollar (USD) and euro (EUR), though is up slightly during this afternoon’s trading session.
+The British pound to US dollar (GBP/USD) exchange rate is 0.31% higher at USD 1.3782 whilst the British pound to euro (GBP/EUR) exchange rate is 0.26% higher at EUR 1.1507.

 The UK Prime Minister’s gradual approach to ending the third coronavirus lockdown is thought to help the UK’s economy reach pre-pandemic levels by Q1 of 2022.
 Some critics of Mr Johnson’s roadmap are concerned that the lockdown exit plan is too cautious and could have a damaging effect on the economy.